 Now, see how it might compare to a tagline or synopsis of the same work.

 Taglines are very short, catchy phrases that you’d typically see on a movie poster.
 Unlike loglines, taglines do not require mentions of character or conflict.
-They are only meant to grab a viewer’s attention.
+They are only meant to grab a viewer’s attention and make you want to start binging the show.
 Here a tagline for the same film:

 Would you give up your dream if it meant saving your life?